mmontalbo/gir.core/docs/fuzzing.md

   but manual runs should also ensure the queue never collapses to a zero-byte testcase.
 A one-byte input is enough to drive the `SourceFunc` harness down a deterministic handler path.
+- **Make sure the harness is reading from STDIN.** The helper omits `@@` so AFL++ streams testcases directly to the process.
+If you run `afl-fuzz` manually, keep the command identical; otherwise the harness sees an empty stream and coverage never increases.
+Export `SOURCEFUNC_FUZZ_TRACE=1` to dump a per-iteration trace when debugging.
 - **Inspect the findings logs.** Every background worker writes to `src/Tests/Fuzzing/SourceFuncFuzzer/findings/logs/<worker>.log`.
 Look for repeated "Fuzzing test case #0" entries with a constant bitmap size; this